MenuClose

 Common Fentanyl Street Names You Need to Know

 Fentanyl is a potent opioid primarily responsible for driving the most recent wave of the opioid epidemic.
 Unlike some addictive substances, it exists in both a legal and an illegal form.
-Anyone who misuses either form has a strong chance of eventually needing a fentanyl treatment program.
+Anyone who misuses either form has a strong chance of eventually needing a fentanyl addiction treatment program.
 It’s important to know that people who sell and misuse illicit fentanyl often don’t refer to it by its actual name.
-Instead, they refer to it by any one of a number of fentanyl street names.
+Instead, they refer to it by any one of a number of common fentanyl street names.
 Awareness of these names can help you spot cases of illicit fentanyl use.

 Why Are Fentanyl Street Names Used?